TristanGomez44/RemoveTextBias/README.md

 - vis.py : contains functions to visualise the feature map or to optimise the image of a dataset to maximise some activation.
 - processResults.py : will be used to further process the results but is currently empy.

+## Data bases :

+The datasets will download themselves when you will want to use them, excepts for ImageNet.
+To use ImageNet first instlal with the standard procedure
+(detailed on the pytorch website).
+The dataset you can use are MNIST, CIFAR10 and ImageNet (but you have to download it and set it up manually).
+You can also use a dataset of random noise image FAKENIST, which is useful in the vis.py script.

+To select a dataset, use the --dataset argument with one of the following values : 'MNIST', 'CIFAR10', 'FAKENIST' and 'IMAGENET'.

 ## How to train a model ?

 To train a CNN on MNIST during 100 epochs run the following command :